Definition Guide Irish law and best practice

 Who is responsible for Asbestos Awareness safety at work?

-Primary responsibility lies with the employer - assess risks, implement controls, provide training.
+Primary responsibility lies with the employer, who must assess risks, implement controls, and provide Asbestos Awareness Training.
 Employees must follow safe systems of work, use equipment correctly, and report hazards.
 Safety is a shared responsibility under the Safety, Health and Welfare at Work Act 2005.

 Office workers 14